-Summary: This project will widen SR-55 between I-405 and I-5 in the cities of Irvine, Santa Ana, and Tustin.
-The improvements will include a 4-mile general purpose lane and a second HOV lane in both directions between the I-405 and I-5.
-Auxiliary lanes will be added and extended in some segments, within the project limits.
-Through a cooperative agreement, Caltrans and OCTA's consultant initiated the design together and on July 19, 2019 the 95 percent design was completed.
-The 100 percent design will be submitted in April 2020.
-Caltrans originally agreed to be responsible for developing and gaining approval of the required Supplemental Fact Sheet addressing necessary design variations on the project; however, OCTA was notified that Caltrans will not complete the work.
-On December 9, 2019, OCTA Board approved an amendment to the Caltrans cooperative agreement and amendment to the OCTA consultant contract to transfer the Supplemental Fact Sheet task to OCTA.
-The Supplemental Fact Sheet will be submitted next quarter to Caltrans for review and approval.
-The project is anticipated to be ROW Certified and ready to list (RTL) by December 2020.
-The Board has approved \$103 million in federal funds and OCTA has received \$80 million in state funds through the 2018 STIP.
-Caltrans has originally committed \$46.8 million in SHOPP funds but that amount was reduced to \$45 million and OCTA will seek to capture another \$75 million in future SB1 funding to fully fund the carpool elements of the project.
+Summary: This project will widen SR-55 between I-405 and I-5 in the cities of Irvine, Santa Ana and Tustin.
+The improvements will include a four-mile general purpose lane and a second HOV lane in both directions between the I-405 and I-5.
+Auxiliary lanes will be added and extended in some segments within the project limits.
+Through a cooperative agreement, Caltrans and OCTA's consultant initiated the design together and on July 19, 2019, the 95 percent design was completed.
+The cooperative agreement was subsequently revised to transfer the Supplemental Fact Sheet task from Caltrans to OCTA.
+The Supplemental Fact Sheet was submitted on April